gasparian/multiclass-semantic-segmentation/README.md

 Params size (MB): 97.61
 ```

-As we can see, FPN segmentation model is a lot "lighter" (so faster to train and predict).
+As we can see, FPN segmentation model is a lot "lighter" (so we can make larger batch size ;) ).

 #### Logs
 To monitor the training process, we can set up tensorboard (on CPU):